Journalism Versus Philosophy -- How Philosophers Can Surpass other Media Creators

 However, this inquisition can be problematic for researchers such as journalists.
 After all, they have a deadline to meet, competition from rival news outlets, and perhaps other tasks, such as writing the next project in their job.
 In addition, if a news outlet may have a specific agenda that isn't about covering the truth, they may appeal to the concept of post-truth in order to gain and retain its readership/audience.
 Or in other words -- appeal to their emotions rather than their desire and belief to understand reality better.

 You can call that a form of scam, unless of course you're giving your audience what they want to hear from you, and then there is the simple case of supply and demand.
-That is even though your audience is unconciously biased towards falsehood.
+That is even though your audience is unconsciously biased towards falsehood.
 But, why would you tell them that if you wish to capitalize off your own, untold, intellectual dishonesty?

 These incentives can hinder a journalist's endeavors as truth-seekers; incentives that philosophers do not necessarily have.
 After all, you do not have to "work" as a philosopher in order to be one; you do not even have to be driven by money in order to do a good job in it.
-Maybe you have another job, maybe you're unemployed; people do not philosophize, usually, to get the next paycheck.
+Maybe you have another job, maybe you're unemployed; people do not philosophize, usually, to get the next pay-check.
 For that matter, in 2023, it isn't profitable to use a philosophy degree for jobs in the U.S.

 This is why it should be obvious that not all news outlets present correct information, or even try to do so at all.
 Theoretically, most if not all forms of propaganda are, by default, so biased that they might either twist or ignore important truths just to promote a person, an organization, a policy, and so on.
-Journalism is, all and all, a business industry first and a truth-seeking method later.
-That could also be true to any other researchers that have certain agendas they do not want to hurt.

 By the way, entertain the fact that there are 6 massive media empires that own almost all media companies on this planet.
 They are known as the Big 6.